salvarico/memory-game/README.md

 ## Credits

-All the code for modals and the changeTimeFormat function is credited to [Matthew Canford](https://matthewcranford.com/), [@MatthewCanford](https://github.com/MatthewCranford).
+The idea of the changeTimeFormat function was taken from [Matthew Canford](https://matthewcranford.com/), [@MatthewCanford](https://github.com/MatthewCranford) but done by myself.
+I also took the modal from him but commented out the code to avoid plagiarism.